-Tony Romo Trade Rumors: Cowboys, Redskins & 49ers Trade, Kirk Cousins Included?
+Tony Romo Trade Rumors: Cowboys, Redskins, & 49ers Trade, Kirk Cousins Included?

 Those Tony Romo trade rumors just won’t stop and the latest may be one of the most intriguing yet.
 After weeks of speculation that Romo would head to one of the NFL franchises with potential in the playoffs, now there are talks he might head to a team less suited for him.
 The most recent rumors have been jumpstarted by Ian Rappaport of NFL Network and not only involve Romo’s current team but two others in a three-team deal.
-Could the Dallas Cowboys, Washington Redskins and San Franciso 49ers be working on a deal involving Tony Romo, Kirk Cousins, and draft picks?
+Could the Dallas Cowboys, Washington Redskins, and San Franciso 49ers be working on a deal involving Tony Romo, Kirk Cousins, and draft picks?

 Right now, Dallas is still employing two top-notch quarterbacks.
-It’s a situation that’s weighing heavily on the team but seems like it will be soon over.
+It’s a situation that’s weighing heavily on the team, but seems like it will be soon over.
 In a recent Star-Telegram report, Dallas Cowboys great Roger Staubach spoke about the situation with the team and the outlook for the future.

-Staubach mentioned how the team is looking good moving forward but will need to resolve the quarterback situation in order to get things headed in the right direction.
+Staubach mentioned how the team is looking good moving forward, but will need to resolve the quarterback situation in order to get things headed in the right direction.

 “I know it’s a tough situation for Tony.
 I’m still a big Tony Romo fan.
 Tony is a great player, great person, but with Dak (Prescott) around, it really was amazing.
 He’s a leader.
 He’s a heck of a football player.
 So we can’t have two really great quarterbacks at the same time.
 I think that it all gets straightened out and Dallas will have a really good year this year.”